avisek123/my-rnkit/README.md

 # Key Features

 - **Handle state management using redux-toolkit**: Redux Toolkit offers a powerful and efficient way to handle complex state logic.
+- **MMKV - The fastest key/value storage for React Native**: react-native-mmkv is a library for React Native that provides bindings to MMKV, a high-performance key-value storage library for Android and iOS.
 - **Localization**: Easily localize your app with internationalization support.
+- **react-hook-form**: react-hook-form is a library for managing large input field.
+It's super light weight and optimizable.
+- **rtk query**: RTK Query is a powerful data fetching and caching library built on top of Redux Toolkit.
+- **@shopify/flash-list**: Fast & performant React Native list.
 - **Authentication Stack**: Boilerplate includes authentication stack for user authentication.
 - **Main Stack**: Configured main stack for navigation and UI structure.
 - **And Many More**: Additional features and configurations to streamline development.